Locally differentially private estimation of nonlinear functionals of discrete distributions: Estimators and results

-The PM also known as channel or randomization, is submitted to the constraint that it is $\alpha$-locally differentially private (LDP) for some $\alpha >0$.
-This means that the PM generates the private samples $Z_i$ using a conditional distribution $Q_i(\cdot | x_i, Z_1,...,Z_{i-1})$ such that
+The privacy mechanism PM also known as channel or randomization, is submitted to the constraint that it is $\alpha$-locally differentially private (LDP) for some $\alpha >0$.
+This means that the PM generates the private samples $z_i$ using a conditional distribution $Q_i(\cdot | x_i, z_1,...,z_{i-1})$ such that

-with the convention that $\{Z_1,\ldots,Z_{i-1}\}$ is the empty set for $i=1$.
-These PM are called interactive, as they are allowed to use knowledge of previously published samples $Z_1,...,Z_{i-1}$ for all $i\geq 2$.
-In this general class of PM, we are also interested in the sub-class of non-interactive PM which are not allowed to use previous released data.
-Such a PM is called non-interactive, and generates each $Z_i$ via a conditional distribution $Q_i(\cdot | x_i )$.
+with the convention that $\{z_1,\ldots,z_{i-1}\}$ is the empty set for $i=1$.
+These PM are called sequentially interactive, as each $Q_i$ is allowed to use previously published samples $z_1,...,z_{i-1}$.
+We are also interested in the sub-class of non-interactive PM which are not allowed to use previous released data.
+A non-interactive PM generates each $z_i$ only accessing $x_i$, via a conditional distribution of the form $Q_i(\cdot | x_i )$.
 We assume from now on that the level $\alpha$ of privacy belongs to $(0,1)$ and satisfies $\al^2n \geq 1$.